JuliaLang/www.julialang.org/blog/_posts/2019-03-19-debuggers.md

 In the screenshot, the function `closestpair` is debugged by prepending the call with the `@enter` macro.
 Execution is then suspended on the first line of the function (line 4) and it is possible to see a breakpoint on line 8.
-Running the command `c` (short for "continue") execution is resumed until a breakpoint is encountered.
+Upon running the command `c` (short for "continue"), execution is resumed until a breakpoint is encountered.
 At this point, the command `fr` (short for "frame") shows all the local variables and their values at the point where the execution of the code suspended due to the breakpoint.